Get A Quote for Bike Insurance

 Ffordd Penllech (Harlech) - Wales

-The steepest street in the world?
-According to the Guinness World Records, this is it.
+Ffordd Penllech (Harlech) was once considered the steepest street in the world.
 Making it an epic climb to attempt to cycle up.

 This climb is a wall.
 There's no other description for it.
 The steepest sections are towards the bottom however this climb rarely relents.
 A bonus is its length.
 It's a relatively short effort, but the real challenge is just to keep moving!

-It's 330 meters long with an elevation gain of 54 meters.
+It's 330 metres long with an elevation gain of 54 metres.
 It has an average gradient of 16.1% with pitches of up to 40%.

 Going for the K/QOM?